eunid/netID-docs/docs/cmp/index.md

 ## User authentication when using APIs

 Authentication of the individual netID User is done depending on the API used by means of the `tpid_sec` (browser-based) or the `token` (server-based).

 `tpid_sec` is an ID Token (JWT) which is stored on the domain netid.de as part of the Single Sign-on session information for the provision of the netID service during login processes via the SSO/general login with the netID Account Provider.
 This token is not accessible for netID Partners / the CMP.

-The Login `token` can be retrieved by a netID Partner during the Single Sign-on process (OpenID Connect) in the form of a claim.
+The access `token` can be retrieved by a netID Partner during the Single Sign-on process (OpenID Connect/OAuth) in the form of a claim.
 This enables read/write access independently of the browser session (limited in time).

 If, depending on the context, the `token` or the `tpid_sec` does not exist, has expired or is invalid, a publisher cannot read/write the TC String and of course cannot access the TPID.